atmos/camo/README.md

 ![camo](http://farm5.static.flickr.com/4116/4857328881_fefb8e2134_z.jpg)

-Camouflage is all about making insecure assets looks secure.
+Camo is all about making insecure assets looks secure.
 This is an SSL image proxy to prevent mixed content warnings on secure pages served from [github](https://github.com).

 We wanted to allow people to keep embedding image links in their comments and README files.
 This also handles inlining google charts images.